geoffreyyip/personal-notes/css.md

 ```

 The first value gets overriden by the second one in a modern browser.
 An older browser won't understand the second line, and will keep the solid color defined in the first line.

+### Background-Size

+Note: Images will attempt to preserve their original aspect ratio.
+In other words, if you set a horizontal size, the vertical size will change to maintain the aspect ratio.

+There are two main schemes you can use to specify background-size.
+The simplest is to supply two values.
+Like `background-position`, `background-size` follows the `(X, Y)` convention.
+Values can be pixels or percentages, and will be set with respect to the **container element, not the image itself**.
+For example, setting `background-size: 100% 100%` will stretch the image to fit its container.
+This can destroy the original aspect ratio.
+If you want to preserve the original aspect ratio, then you can do `background-size: 100% auto` or `background-size: auto 100%`.
+The former sets the image's horizontal size to match the container's horizontal size, and then automatically scales the vertical dimension.
+The latter sets the image's vertical size to match the container's vertical size and then automatically scales the horizontal dimension.

+The second scheme is to supply a `cover` or `contain` keyword.
+Both will preserve the original aspect ratio. `cover` will transform the image until the content cover the entire container. `contain` will transform the image until the entire image is within the container.

+## Background-Clip + Background-Origin

+`background-clip` defaults to `border-box`. `background-origin` is set to `padding-box`. `background-clip` tells the browser when to truncate or cut off the image. `background-origin` says where to start the background.
+By default this will mean the top-left corner of the padding.
+But you can change it to the top-left corner of the content with `content-box` or the top-left corner of the `border` with `border-box`.
+You can combine that with `background-position: bottom right` to originate the background from a different corner.

 ## Font